 But Do Work Through Your Own Issues

-If you feel that personal issues of yours contributed to the end of your relationship, it may be worthwhile to deal with these before moving on, lest you recreate the same kind of relationship, says Moon.
+If you feel that personal issues of yours contributed to the end of your relationship, it's worthwhile to deal with these before moving on, lest you recreate a relationship with the same problems, Moon says.
 “For example, if you realize a lot of co-dependency issues were going on in a previous relationship or you have been consistently falling into relationships with toxic people, waiting a while to date as you work on those inner wounds would be a healthy idea.”

 Make Peace With Being Single

-Don’t jump into another relationship just to fill the void your ex left, says Shane.
+Don’t jump into another relationship just to fill the void your ex left.
 You should feel complete within yourself before you add someone else to your life, whether or not you’re getting over a breakup.

 It’s Never Too Soon To Be Flirtatious

-Even if you’re not ready to date, Moon recommends you “date the world” — that is, wear clothes that make you feel sexy, smile at people, and flirt.
+Even if you’re not ready to date, Moon recommends you “date the world” — that is, wear clothes that make you feel sexy, smile at people you're interested in, and flirt.
 You don’t have to date the people you flirt with.
-You just have to stay in touch with your “flirtatious and romantic side,” says Moon.
+You just have to stay in touch with your “flirtatious and romantic side,” Moon says.
 “Those things never have to stop, even if you're taking a break from dating.”